'My heart hurts on every level'

 Video

-A day after the shooting in El Paso, Texas, members of the local community came out to pay their respects to the 20 people killed.
+A day after the shooting in El Paso, Texas, members of the community came out to pay their respects to the 22 people killed.

 The shooting at a supermarket is being investigated as domestic terrorism, officials say.